 If you're using a plain old credit card every day that doesn't offer rewards, you're missing out.
-There are tons of credit cards with good rewards out there that pay you back for your daily spending.
+There are plenty of credit cards with good rewards out there that pay you back for your daily spending.
 We're talking things like travel perks, cash, merchandise, and more.